kramoris/pomodo-mate/README.md

 # PomodoMate ⏲️

-A simple Java console Pomodoro timer with a progress bar and XP leveling.
+A Java console Pomodoro timer with a progress bar and XP leveling.

 ---

-## What it will do
+## What it does

-- Let you set focus/break times
+- Lets you set focus and break times
-- Show a live ASCII progress bar
+- Shows minute-by-minute progress during each session
-- Award XP and level up after each focus session
+- Awards XP and lets you level up after each focus session
-- (Logs sessions to a file)

 ---

 ## How to run

 1. Compile:
-   `javac src/pomodoMate.java`
+   `javac src/PomodoMate.java`

 2. Run:
-   `java -cp src pomodoMate`
+   `java -cp src PomodoMate`